JAAulde/cookies/README.md

 // returns value of myCookie if it is present, null if not var my_cookie = cookies.get('myCookie');

-// returns array containing value of each requested cookie if it is present, null if not var some_cookies = cookies.get(['myCookie', 'myOtherCookie']);
+// returns object in key/value form of each requested cookie if it is present, null if not var some_cookies = cookies.get(['myCookie', 'myOtherCookie']);

-// returns array of all available cookies from your site var all_cookies = cookies.get();
+// returns object in key/value form of all available cookies from your site var all_cookies = cookies.get();
 ````